spren9er/tilez/README.md

 ### Tiles Priorization

-For rendering, we consider one tile with a non-trivial stack direction (_'horizontal'_ or _'vertical'_) and  its direct children tiles.
+We consider the rendering algorithm for one tile with a non-trivial stack direction (_'horizontal'_ or _'vertical'_) and its direct children tiles.
 This algorithm then can be applied to each stack of the tiles hierarchy.

 Before tiles are rendered within a stack, they are sorted according to the following order: